Learn · Fees

 - How much are Amazon fees for selling?

 - Total selling fees combine a category referral percentage, a fixed per-unit FBA fulfillment fee, storage, and (for most sellers) advertising.
-Added together they often consume roughly 35–55% of the sale price on a typical FBA product before product cost — with cheaper items losing a larger share.
+Added together they often consume roughly 35% to 55% of the sale price on a typical FBA product before product cost, with cheaper items losing a larger share.

 - How much does Amazon FBA cost?

 - FBA costs include a fixed per-unit fulfillment fee based on size and weight, monthly storage per cubic foot, and possible long-term storage or removal surcharges.
 The Professional selling plan adds a flat $39.99/month subscription.
-Exact fulfillment rates depend on your size tier — verify against Amazon's current schedule.
+Exact fulfillment rates depend on your size tier, so verify against Amazon's current schedule.

 - Why do cheap products lose more to Amazon fees?